 Students who are interested in mathematical and statistical approaches to conservation of endangered species, management of exploited populations, and their habitats will be equipped in basic ecological data analysis and modeling.
 The demand for professionals who can integrate quantitative methods and ecological concepts is rapidly increasing among government agencies, academia, and the private sector.
 Possible careers include entry-level assistant positions in fisheries management, wildlife management, environmental consulting, and research at conservation agencies.
 This is also suitable for students who plan to obtain a post baccalaureate degree (M.S. or PhD) in ecology and related fields later in order to pursue higher level positions.

 Degree plans for each concentration are provided to students.
 Students are advised to follow the degree plan provided by the advisor during their appointment as the information and coursework are subject to change.
 Students are encouraged to review the TAMU Catalog and the WFSC website for the most current list of courses.

 Field experience is a requirement for all WFSC degree options and can be obtained by completing an internship, studying abroad, or doing research with a professor.
 By completing a field experience, students have the opportunity to use the skills they have learned in a real world environment.
 Students can see a list of available opportunities on the WFSC Job Board.

-Students will need to complete 136 work hours in an experience relating to wildlife or fisheries.
+Students will need to complete 136 work hours in an internship relating to wildlife or fisheries.
 The internship requires the approval of WFSC Advising Office prior to the start date.
-Internship agreement forms are recommended to be turned into the WFSC Advising Office by the following deadlines.
+Internship Agreement forms should be submitted to the WFSC Advising Office by the deadlines below.
+Your advisor will enroll you in WFSC 484, your internship course credit, for the semester requested.
+Students should request enrollment in WFSC 484 within one semester after the completion of the internship.
 Any forms submitted after the deadlines are not guaranteed to be processed.

 August 1 for Fall Internships